Heart disease, type 2 diabetes, Alzheimer’s disease, and cancer — they all have one thing in common, and that’s chronic inflammation.

 Inflammation is a sign that the body’s immune system is working.
 If you cut yourself, for example, you may notice the area swells up and turns red.
 That’s inflammation — visible evidence the immune cells are working to remove pathogens, damaged cells and irritants so the body can begin the healing process.

 Without inflammation, that wound wouldn’t heal as it should.
 It might fester, and infection would take over, making the wound worse gradually.
 The infection would spread into the rest of the body, and a simple wound would eventually turn deadly.
-The immune system protects you from that unhealthy outcome.
+Moreover, the immune system protects you from that unhealthy outcome.

+Is Chronic Inflammation Affecting You?
 If inflammation occurs on the skin, you can see it, but inflammation can also occur inside the body where you can’t see it.
 If you have an infection, for example — such as a cold or the flu — the body’s immune system goes to work to kill the damaging bacteria or viruses, which creates inflammation inside you.
-You may notice it in a swollen, sore throat or swollen lymph glands.
+Moreover, you may notice it in a swollen, sore throat or swollen lymph glands.

 Inflammation works best when it lasts only a short time.
 Immune cells come in, do their job healing the wound or clearing out the infection and then leave.
 Sometimes, however, things go wrong and the inflammation continues for a long time.